geological-survey-of-queensland/gsq-metadata-extraction/README.md

 Output: varying number of metadata tags, ie Project name, Date Completed, Type

+Formal problem: sequence to sequence translation

+## Approach
+---

+1. Unsupervised learning: learn to segment and cluster similar parts. ie find dates and years but (Very hard)
+2. Create supervised learnign data (input and lables)
+3. Supervised learning: associate previously learned clusters of information with real lables/metadata lables
+4. Provide feedback on new data to improve model

 ### Inputs

 input will be the filepaths, from it we want to extract labled metadata. the data may occur in different formats and locations with in the path.